katamaran-project/sail-backend/README.md

 + *ast* : Prints the sail AST after getting rid of syntactic sugar.
 + *interpreter* : Loads the sail file in the sail interpreter.
 + *katamaran*, *katamaran-rewrites*, *katamaran-rewrites-clean* : Respectively
-  calls the sail coq target, identical and prints each rewrite step AST in a new directory identical and deletes rewrite step ASTs when nothing has been changed.
+  calls the sail coq target, same as *katamaran* prints each rewrite step AST in a new directory, same as *katamaran-rewrites* but deletes rewrite step ASTs when nothing has been changed.
 + *katamaran-list* : Identical to *katamaran* but uses the better list notations for µSail.
 + *compare*, *compare-list* : Compares the output files of respectively *katamaran* and *katamaran-list* with the expected µSail files.
-+ *coq*, *coq-rewrites*, *coq-rewrites-clean* : Respectively calls the sail coq target, identical and prints each rewrite step AST in a new directory identical and deletes rewrite step ASTs when nothing has been changed.
++ *coq*, *coq-rewrites*, *coq-rewrites-clean* : Respectively calls the sail coq target, same as *coq* but prints each rewrite step AST in a new directory, same as *coq-rewrites but deletes rewrite step ASTs when nothing has been changed.
 + *clean* : Cleans the directory of any generated file.

 ### Feature tests